phhpro/atomchat/README.md

 ## Limitations

-If Javascript is disabled or not supported, or when using a text-mode browser, the page needs to be manually refreshed to execute a selected action or to view any new posts.
+If Javascript is disabled or not supported, or when using a text-mode browser, the page needs to be manually refreshed to execute the selected action or to view any new posts.

 ## Issues